 To prevent unauthorized access of their crucial data, some organizations install Content Monitoring and Filtering (CMF) or Web Content Filtering functions on the same gateway appliance with anti-malware functions.
 This content-aware function typically monitor and detect outbound sensitive data crossing the enterprise perimeter, it will stop the delivery of restricted content, if the receiving-end is not authorized.
 Or it will encrypt the restricted content to enforce the Data Loss Prevention (DLP) policy.

 Rather than managing multiple security appliances on the network, an all-in-one unified appliance, Unified Threat Management (UTM), with all network security functions such as firewall, VPN, IDS/IPS, anti-malware, anti-virus, anti-spyware, anti-spam, content filtering, certainly appeals to IT management.
-It is a less-complex and cost effective way to serve the same security purpose and to realize the benefits of power saving, space saving, ease of install and administration.
+It’s a less complex and more cost-effective way to serve the same security purpose and to realize the benefits of power saving, space saving, ease of install and administration.

 Network security appliances are important parts of a secure enterprise network.
-Comparing to standard workstations or servers, the appliances deliver the performance with hardware customized for specific applications.
+When compared with standard workstations or servers, these network appliances deliver the performance with hardware customized for specific applications.
 Appliance platforms bring in flexibility to configure, scalability to expand, and stability of ease of use.
 Contact us today to learn more about how we can institute a series of - network security solutions to keep your organization and information safe and secure.

 Vehicle fleets handle so many aspects of our daily lives, from delivery trucks and vans to municipal utility workers to police / fire / ambulance services, and yes, even the famous "cable guy."
 With so many vehicles on the roads, and customers expecting timely service appointments, informal and manual dispatch and tracking techniques such as spreadsheets, sticky notes, white boards and reams of paper are becoming inadequate and obsolete.